JKBSunshine/PMR_APWorld/docs/setup_en.md

 - [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases) v0.4.4 or higher.
 Make sure to install the Generator.
 You will not be able to generate games with Paper Mario on the Archipelago site, only locally.
 - [The Paper Mario AP World](https://github.com/JKBSunshine/PMR_APWorld/tree/main).
 To download it, go to the [latest release](https://github.com/JKBSunshine/PMR_APWorld/releases) and download the papermario.apworld file.
-- A legally obtained, vanilla Paper Mario ROM.
+- A legally obtained US 1.0 Paper Mario ROM.
 - [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory) 2.7 or later

 ## Add the Paper Mario AP World to your Archipelago install